nandabritto/Covid-19_vaccines/README.md

 + Footer

-The footer section includes links to share this website with other people on relevant social media sites and email.
+The footer section includes links to easily share this website with other people on relevant social media sites and email.
-The links will open to a new tab to allow easy navigation for the user and request a login to your social media account or email.
+The links will open to a new tab to keep users on this page while allowing easy navigation to share content.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/footer.png">